jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The king's next chance to talk sense into these misguided madmen would be at his own chopping block.

 <img src="https://techvolution.io/content/images/2020/04/whitehall-charles.jpg" alt="Whitehall" class="center-img" width="950" height="">
 <figcaption>This is Whitehall.
 A palace built by Henry VIII.
-Charles walked through here to a scaffold and his chopping block.
+Charles walked through here to get to get to his chopping block.
 On the ceiling is a painting commissioned by his father, King James, which shows him being escorted to Heaven by angels.
 Charles was raised his entire life to be the divine king in the sky.
-Could you see outside the Matrix and its divine rights of nobles philosophy, if you were him?
+Could you see outside the divine rights of nobles philosophy, if you were him?
 Credit: Wikimedia Commons.
 </figcaption>

 ## Charles Speaks